Sequence of removing the camshaft bearing caps on a 4-cylinder engine

 Six-cylinder engines

-The location of the thrust half-ring for adjusting the axial play of the camshaft
+Location of the thrust half ring for adjusting the axial clearance of the camshaft

-1. Gradually and evenly loosen the camshaft bearing cap bolts No. 1, 5 and 6 and remove the caps.
+1. Gradually and evenly loosen the camshaft bearing cap mounting bolts No.1, 5 and 6 and remove the caps.

-2. Gradually loosen bolts 2, 3, 4, and 7 of the camshaft bearing caps in a diagonal sequence by half a turn for each pass until the bolts are completely unscrewed.
+2. Gradually, in a diagonal sequence, loosen camshaft bearing cap mounting bolts 2, 3, 4, and 7 by half a turn each pass until the bolts are completely loosened.
 This is necessary to gradually and evenly relieve the pressure of the valve springs on the camshaft.

 3. Remove the camshaft from the cylinder head.

-5. Remove the hydraulic valve lifters from their sockets in the cylinder head.
-Position the hydraulic tappets vertically in a container of clean engine oil so that they can be reinstalled.
+5. Remove the hydraulic valve lifters from their seats in the cylinder head.
+Place the hydraulic lifters vertically in a container of clean engine oil so that they can be installed in their proper places.